matgorka/extcl/README.md

   `linsert! listVarName index ?element...`

   These are sister commands to exTcl's `ldelete` and Tcl standard commands: `lrange` and `linsert`.
 Their syntax is almost the same as their original counterparts, with a slight change: the first argument isn't a list but a variable name of a list.
-These commands with *bang* mutate the variable (the naming convention is inspired by Scheme).
+These commands with *bang* mutate the variable (their naming convention is inspired by Scheme).

   They are shorthands for already existing functionality: